Genbox/CygwinContextMenu/README.markdown

 # Cygwin Context Menu - Shift right click in a folder to open cygwin.

 ### How to use it
 1. Compile the project by pressing CTRL + F5 in Visual Studio.
 2. Doubleclick the 'CygwinContextMenu.exe' in the build folder
-3. The context menu is now registerd.
+3. The context menu is now registered.
 Hold shift and right click in a folder and choose 'Open cygwin window here'
 4. Cygwin opens up.

 ### Notes